inmagik/magik-react-hooks/README.md

 1. A function with the signature `(fromQs: any, toQs: any) => any`

   In this case, the same function is used both for encoding and decoding.
-In encoding mode, the first parameter is `undefined` and the second one holds the whole date object to be written in the qyuery string, and the return value is passed in `query-string.stringify()`.
+In encoding mode, the first parameter is `undefined` and the second one holds the whole date object to be written in the query string, and the return value is passed in `query-string.stringify()`.
 In decoding mode, the first parameter holds the output of `query-string.parse()`, while the second one is undefined.
 In this last case, the return value of the function is returned from the hook as the `params` entity

 2. An object with the signature `{ encoding: any => any, decoding: any => any }`